 Altemeier procedurethe descending part of the rectum is excised, and then the two ends of the rectum are sutured together.

-Delorme procedure: The inner lining of the descending rectum is removed, then the two ends of the inner lining are sutured together, and then the outer layer of the descending rectum is folded and returned to its normal place.
+Delorme procedure: Only the inner lining of the descending rectum is removed, and then the two ends of the inner lining are sewn together, after which the outer layer of the descending rectum is folded and returned to its normal place.

 Surgical methods have developed throughout the years, as modern technology has recently appeared which has low-risk and easy to preform, such as the use of robots for surgery.